 Seeing these different hospitals couldn’t be more of a contrast, reflecting well a country full of contrasts and disparity.
 An important part of your project is seeing both sides of the coin and see how medicine works in this part of the world, which will ultimately help you understand healthcare better.

 A huge part of being a doctor is complying to medical ethics and as all Premed Projects students are untrained in medicine we offer shadowing, observational experiences for students.
-The doctors responsible for the clinical care of each patient determine the extent of each students' participation each day, taking into account the relevant clinical protocols.
-In our Thailand and India destinations, you will be allowed to perform non-obtrusive medical procedures under the watchful eye of doctors such as simple bandage dressing, completion of fluid charts, assisting with patients movement, blood pressure monitoring, helping to interpret X-rays & many more simple clinical procedures.
+The doctors responsible for the clinical care of each patient determine the extent of each students’ participation each day, taking into account the relevant clinical protocols.
+In our Thailand destination, you will be allowed to perform non-obtrusive medical procedures under the watchful eye of doctors such as simple bandage dressing, completion of fluid charts, assisting with patients movement, blood pressure monitoring, helping to interpret X-rays & many more simple clinical procedures.
 As well as being involved in these procedures, you should watch, learn and ask questions of your appointed doctors to make the most of your opportunity of medicine work experience with us.